 Saint Paul's Church Program Schedule

-St. Paul's Church National Historic Site is open for tours of the site's rich, 340-year-old history, Monday to Friday from 9 AM to 5 PM.
-We are open 1PM to 9 PM the first Thursday of each month, except July.
-The site is also open the second Saturday of every month, from noon to 4 PM, except October, when we are open the third Saturday of the month, instead of the second Saturday.
+St. Paul's Church National Historic Site is open for regular tours of the historically rich, 340-year-old site Monday to Friday from 9 AM to 5 PM.
+The site is usually open the second Saturday of every month noon to 4 PM.
+In April, instead of the second Saturday, we will be open the secondSunday, April 13, noon to 4 PM.
+We are also open the first Thursday of every month from 1 to 9 PM, and other dates/times as listed in this program schedule.
 Parking and admission are free.

 Church Tower Walk

 Join us for a hike up the wooden staircase in the Church tower, leading to the historic, 250-year-old metal bell, one of the oldest in the country.
 (Note: This program is repeated every Friday, weather permitting, at the same time.

 We're open for regular tours of the site, from noon to 4 PM.
 Visitors can also enjoy the Church Tower Walk and our feature exhibition in the museum, "A Conservative Union Parish: St. Paul's Church and the Civil War".